Pavel-vo/njs-runtime/README.md

 ```

 Module `njs-runtime/node-extension` extends nodejs's module loader with NJS capabilities.
 So all new `require`'d modules will be processed by NJS parser, and transformed to regular JavaScript.
-> :exclamation: We recommended `njs-runtime/node-extension` only for development,  but NOT for production!
+> :exclamation: We recomme `njs-runtime/node-extension` only for development.
+Please use [NJS Webpack Plugin](https://github.com/Pavel-vo/njs-webpack-plugin) for production.

-Module `njs-runtime` contains blocking primitives you need to write NJS code, so let's save it to global variable `njs`.
+Module `njs-runtime` contains blocking primitives you need to write NJS code.
+By default NJS - compiled code require NJS-Runtime saved to global variable `njs`.

 ##### Create file B.js